ZaiKuku/ntu-book/schema_design.md

 The `purchaseRequest` relation is also derived from `request_to_buy` and M to N relation in the ER diagram.
 The primary key of `purchaseRequest` is a combination of `Buyer` and `UsedBookID`, which is the student ID of the requester and the ID of the used book post.
 The `purchaseRequest` relation has a reference to `Buyer` in `users` table and a reference to `UsedBookID` in `usedBook` table.

 The primary key of `book` is `ISBN`, which is the ISBN of the book.

+The primary key of `author` is `BookID`, which is the ISBN of the book.
+The `BookID` attribute in `author` has a reference to `ISBN` in `book` table.
+We separate `author` into a separate table because a book can have multiple authors.
+We separate it for normalization purposes.

 The primary key of `course` is a combination of `CourseID` and `Semester`, which is the serial number and the semester of the course.
 Although a course may have multiple instructors, in our schema design, since we import the data directly from NTU's course data, we only store one instructor for each course since the NTU's course data only store one instructor in the instructor column.